Series: Longing and Belonging (3/3) - Connection

 3. Regulate: It’s Okay to Feel Awkward

-4. Reframe: People Are Messy, Not Malicious
+4. Reframe: Generally, People Are Messy, Not Malicious

 Life gets busy.
 Plans get canceled.
 Texts get forgotten.
+Life gets busy.

 Instead of assuming “they don’t want me around,” you may want to see if another perspective fits: